-Are your parents forcing you to go to college against your will?
+Are your parents forcing you to go to college?
 I’m sorry.
-I have been through the same situation.
+At some point, my parents were forcing me to go to college too.
 However, unlike me, you won’t have to guess what move to make.

 I will tell you step by step what to do and the exact results you are to expect.
 That is what a big brother is for, isn’t it?

 My own story is long and complicated; I won’t go into it.
 Instead, I will only be using relevant illustrations from my story to make some points clear.

 If you want to read my full story, you can get it here.

 Before I jump into the steps of what to do if your parents are forcing you to go to college when you don’t want to, I want to talk about the moral aspect of the situation.

 I don’t want you to continue feeling puzzled whether you are doing the right thing or not by refusing to go to college.

 My Parents are Forcing me to go to College

 Is it Right to refuse to go to College?